mdfaizan7/react-pics-app/README.md

-This project shows 10 images of the keyword entered.
+This project shows 10 images according to the keyword entered by the user.
 This project use the unsplash API.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).